narisong/api-org-shipment-weight-aggr/README.md

+# PLEASE NOTE

+1. To test the api for getting total weight, make a get request to `localhost:3000/totalWeight?unit=[YourUnit]`.
+Supported units are KILOGRAMS, OUNCES, and POUNDS.
+If you don't specify a unit, the default unit KILOGRAMS will be used.
+If you specify a unit that's not in the supported list, a 400 response will be returned.
+2. Please check comments in the code for optimizations and improvements we should consider if this is a real world api service.

 # Logixboard Backend Engineering Take-Home Challenge

 Thanks for applying to Logixboard!
 The next step in our process is a coding challenge.
 Our goals